berserker2971/Automated-Metadata-Generator/README.md

 ├── metadata_gen.py     # Title, summary, and keyword generation
 ├── requirements.txt    # Python package requirements
-├── sample_files        # With some sample .pdfs .docx and .txt files(Inside has some test files) └── README.md           # Readme file
+├── sample_files        # With some sample .pdfs .docx and .txt files(Inside has some test files) ├── demo.mp4            # A video explaining how to use the webapp └── README.md           # Readme file
 ```